 AFfiliate program OVERVIEW

-The Hinckley Institute of Politics has partnered with Bayanihan Internship to increase the number of internship opportunities and in-country amenities for students working in the Philippines.
+The Hinckley Institute has partnered with the De La Salle-College of St. Benilde in Manila, Philippines to offer a wide range of internships, housing, and support for the Bayanihan Internship Program.
 The Bayanihan Internship Program places interns with grassroots NGOs in the city of Manila.

 Interns will not only provide sustainable service to the partner’s organizations, but will also partake in Filipino language classes and engage in a range of cultural activities to expand their exposure to their host community.
 The program is named Bayanihan, as this Filipino word symbolizes the strength and unity of community.
 Through the Bayanihan Internship Program, interns will not only be able to make an impact in the community of Manila, but will be able to take these experiences back to strengthen their own communities.

 - Transportation to and from work sights during the week

 - Discounted Bayanihan Internship affiliate program fee (~$3,000)